|

 Q: Are there exercises to practice geometric transformations?

-A: Yes, there are many exercises and manuals available that emphasize learning geometric transformations, including corrected exercises.
+A: Yes, there are many exercises and textbooks available that emphasize learning geometric transformations, including corrected exercises.

 Q: What is the importance of geometric transformations in advanced mathematics?